MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 Modern browsers allow for different degrees of installation of different types of content, ranging from traditional web sites all the way up to Progressive Web Apps. **The core functionality of the API is that it allows to install *anything* initiated with a user action**.

- As an example, generally this criteria involves one or several of the following requirements:
+ As an example, generally this criteria involves one or several of the following requirements for the site to be installed:
 * served under an *HTTPS connection*
 * have a *web app manifest file* and certain fields like icons and name
 * have a *service worker*